Install Basic Operating System

 Configure Networking and DNS

 Configure you host's network as desired.
-A FQDN is required and a static IP is highly recommended (a common basic configuration for a web server).
+A FQDN and an SSL certificate for the domain is required.
+A static IP is highly recommended (a common basic configuration for a web server) as well.

 The Hubzero middleware uses an IP addresses in the 192.168.0.0/16 subnet, do not use a conflicting host IP during network configuration.

 Throughout this documentation you will see specific instructions for running commands, with part of the text highlighted.
 The highlighted text should be modified to your local configuration choices. (e.g. replace "example.com" with the fully qualified hostname of your machine).

 HUBzero expects the `hostname` command to return the fully qualified hostname for the system.
 This step may be skipped if previously configured.

 Make the change permanent (or manually edit /etc/sysconfig/network):